- Professor Emeritus Andrew Thompson

 - PhD (Manchester)

-I am a Co-Investigator (with Prof Hussein Kassim (UEA), Dr Sara Connolly (UEA), Prof Renaud Dehousse (EUI, Florence) and Prof Michael Bauer (Speyer)) on research projects investigating all European Commission officials' views and understandings of their organisation in the period since the financial crash in 2008, as well as the views of officials in the European Council since 2013.
+I am a Co-Investigator (with Prof Hussein Kassim (UEA), Dr Sara Connolly (UEA), Prof Renaud Dehousse (EUI, Florence), Professor Brigid Laffan (EUI, Florence) and Prof Michael Bauer (Speyer)) on research projects investigating all European Commission officials' views and understandings of their organisation in the period since the financial crash in 2008, as well as the views of officials in the European Council since 2013.

-I am a member of the 'Our Voice' Programe Board of Healthcare Improvement Scotland/Scottish Health Council.
+I was a member of the 'Our Voice' Programe Board of Healthcare Improvement Scotland/Scottish Health Council.
+I was also a member of the Scottish Government Oversight Panel for the Citizens' Jury on shared decision-making in health care (2018-2019).

 Recent previous research and teaching developments

-I was also a grant holder (with Prof Hussein Kassim (UEA) and Prof John Peterson (Edinburgh)) for a recently completed investigation of the attitudes and beliefs of officials in the European Commission, funded by the ESRC.
+- A team member and grant holder (with Prof Hussein Kassim (UEA) and Prof John Peterson (Edinburgh)) for an investigation of the attitudes and beliefs of officials in the European Commission, funded by the ESRC.

 My Edinburgh Research Explorer profile can be accessed here: http://www.research.ed.ac.uk/portal/en/persons/andrew-thompson%28e12cb85b-c307-4dc5-b0bc-8b6cc3e243d4%29.html.